mvolkmann/blog/src/swift/SwiftUI.md

 This also demonstrates implementing "pull to refresh" using the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/refreshable(action:)", "refreshable" %} view modifier.
+This is passed a closure that runs in an async context and can fetch additional data to display.
-Dragging the list down displays an activity indicator and then adds new dogs to the list.
+Dragging the list down executes the closure and displays an activity indicator until the supplied closure completes.
+The `List` then displays the new data.

 <figure>
   <img alt="SwiftUI List with Selection Before" style="width: 40%"